una/una.github.io/_posts/2014-12-31-resolutions.md

 All of my personal goals center around health and travel.
 I want to **get fit** again.
 A way that has worked for me before is to simply start counting my calories, no matter what, for every meal, every day.
 And since I'm a nerd, to make it more fun, I want to do something with this data.
 I haven't decided what that will be yet, but I'm trying to get access to the MyFitnessPal API to be able to extract my realtime info.
 I want to run another **half marathon**, so I'd better start running again too :P

 I also plan on traveling to Asia.
 I might go to **China** in February, but its pretty last minute, so I'm more looking to going to **Thailand** in April.
 We'll see what happens when I get there, but I'll definitely be traveling.
-Maybe some weekend trips to **Colorado** and **Marfa** could be fun, too.
+A weekend trip to **Colorado** or a roadtrip to **Marfa** could be fun, too.

 So that's what my year is looking like right now.
 But I know that plans change, and I'm going to embrace whatever comes my way in 2015 :) See y'all on the flip side!